-The past two decades has seen the rapid development and growth of the private rented sector in the UK.
+The past two decades have seen the rapid development and growth of the private rented sector in the UK.
 Between 2001/02 and 2011/12 the sector has doubled in size and now accounts for 20% of households in England (MCHLG, 2018).
 The Government are implementing major changes to the taxation of the private rented sector, including changes to mortgage interest relief.
-This report builds upon previous research into the experiences of landlords and their attitudes for the future.
+This report builds upon previous research into the experiences of landlords and their attitudes toward the future.
 The present study reports the findings from 3,289 responses to a longitudinal research project consisting of quarterly surveys of private landlords.

 - The changes to Stamp Duty Land Tax with the 3% levy for private landlords is inhibiting further investment in the private rented sector.
-69% of landlords reported they were discouraged in purchasing further rental properties due to the 3% levy.
+69% of landlords reported they were discouraged from purchasing further rental properties due to the 3% levy.
 This is despite the need for 1.8 million additional rented homes to meet demand (RICS, 2016).

 - The current study found that a majority of landlords (70%) reported that the changes to mortgage interest relief would reduce their profitability as a business, with 62% of landlords reporting this would reduce their profitability by at least 20%.

 - To mitigate the negative impact of these changes, the majority of landlords (67%) reported they would increase the rents.

 - 63% of landlords reported that tax relief on longer-term tenancies would encourage them to offer a longer-term tenancy (3 years minimum)

 - Landlord confidence in the sector is dropping, and is now down four percentage points on the previous quarter.
 At the same time, the proportion of landlords that have sold properties has increased by four percentage points.
 This could mean a reduction in properties to rent, increasing competition and putting upward pressure on rents.